YoTro/YoTro.github.io/_posts/2018-11-23-YouTube-Data-API-v3.md

 ---
-title: YouTube Data API v3
+title: How to Use YouTube Data API v3
 date: 2018-11-23 17:59:31
 layout: layout
 tags: [YouTube,API]